More Work

 When no news is good news

 After the United Way of Pulaski County reached its fundraiser goal, they wanted to thank the area with a full-page newspaper ad.
-This idea not only showed their gratitude but demonstrated how important the donations are to making lives better.
+This idea not only showed their gratitude but highlighted how important the donations are to making lives better.

 Roles: copywriting, creative direction; developed with Stone-Ward-Little Rock